Antiz96/malias/README.md

 Basically, it will edit your .bashrc file and add or remove aliases for you (depending on what you asked for)

-The .bashrc file is resourced after each operation for an immediate application, this way you do not need logoff/logon to use your new aliases
+The .bashrc file is resourced after each operations for an immediate application, this way you do not need logoff/logon to use your new aliases

 A backup of your .bashrc file is created under your home directory before each operations